neo4j-php/neo4j-php-client/README.md

 (*) A point can be one of four types implementing PointInterface: `\Laudis\Neo4j\Types\CartesianPoint` `\Laudis\Neo4j\Types\Cartesian3DPoint` `\Laudis\Neo4j\Types\WGS84Point` `\Laudis\Neo4j\Types\WGS843DPoint`

-If you want the results to be just a set of rows, columns, arrays and scalar types you can use a BasicFormatter:
+If you want the results to be just a set of rows, columns, arrays and scalar types, you can use a BasicFormatter:

 ```php
 use Laudis\Neo4j\ClientBuilder;